Ad hoc booking: The future of flexible office organization

 Ad hoc booking enables the spontaneous, digital reservation of workplaces, rooms and parking spaces and is a central component of modern, hybrid working environments.
 It increases space utilization, lowers costs and increases employee flexibility and satisfaction.

-Come to the office spontaneously, secure a parking space at short notice or quickly book a vacant room right before the meeting — that's exactly what ad hoc booking stands for.
+Arrive at the office spontaneously, secure a parking space at short notice or quickly book a vacant room right before the meeting — that is exactly what ad hoc booking stands for.
 In modern, hybrid working environments, it ensures easy handling and maximum flexibility.

 Ad hoc booking meaning

-Ad hoc booking describes the spontaneous, short-term reservation of resources such as workplaces, parking spaces or meeting rooms — exactly when you need them.
+Ad hoc booking describes the spontaneous, short-term reservation of resources such as workplaces, parking spaces or meeting rooms — exactly when they are needed.
 Instead of fixed allocations or long-term planning, employees make decisions based on the situation: They open booking software, see in real time which resources are available, and reserve them immediately via web or app.

 Ad hoc booking therefore stands for maximum flexibility, high speed and demand-oriented use of office infrastructure.
 It is a central component of modern work environments and closely linked to hybrid working models, Desk sharing and combines space-optimized office concepts.